Mumbai Metro Line 6 - Pink Line Route and Updates

 MT-08: Ballastless Track Fastening System | Pandrol Rahee Technologies |

-Mumbai Metro Line 6 – Key Features
+Pink Line Metro Mumbai - Key Features

 The pink line, also known as the Mumbai Metro Line 6, was built with smart urban planning in mind.
 The line has been incorporated in such a way that it has become an essential part of the city.